 12. Impacts of parental substance use on children

 The presence of substance use does not always mean that parenting is inadequate, but it does pose risks to infants and children such as:

-- Trouble with bonding and attachment due to the (using) parent’s reduced emotional availability3
+- Trouble with bonding and attachment due to the (using) parent’s reduced emotional availability

-- Increased possibility of exposure to verbal abuse, inappropriate behaviour, and unsupervised or unsafe situations4
+- Increased possibility of exposure to verbal abuse, inappropriate behaviour, and unsupervised or unsafe situations

-- Disruptions to family routines, leading to decreases in school attendance and academic achievement5
+- Disruptions to family routines, leading to decreases in school attendance and academic achievement

 13. Impacts of parental substance use on children (part 2)